 Summary of the Medicare Part D Benefit

-Unlike Original Medicare (Parts A and B), which is administered by the Federal Government, Part D is only available through private plans, either a stand-alone prescription drug plan or as part of a Medicare Advantage plan.
+Unlike Original Medicare (Parts A and B), which is administered by the Federal Government, Part D is only available through private plans.
 Medicare contracts with these private companies, which are regulated and subsidized by Medicare, pursuant to one-year, annually renewable contracts.

 Other Benefits under the Medicare Part D Benefit